Institutional Racism: It’s Hard to See Racism When You’re White

 Enraged Whites, according to an article in the Star Tribune [February 10, 2012] have interpreted this as anti-White, as an insult to their intelligence.
 “They’re saying we’re stupid.”

 It’s hard to see racism when you’re White is no doubt true, but not because Whites are stupid.
-It’s because, just as fish will be the last to discover water, Whites are so enmeshed in the systems we created that we can’t see how it works in our favor.
-We’re just too close.
+It’s because, just as fish will be the last to discover water, Whites are so enmeshed in the systems we created that we can’t see how these systems work in our favor.
+We’re just too close to see.

-Society’s systems and markets for housing, finance, employment, law enforcement, economic development, etc are riddled with little mechanisms built into the often unspoken rules that favor Whites as a group over other groups, on average, as virtually every study in these arenas shows.
-These differences in the ground-rules are barriers to more equitable outcomes, and form a pattern of institutional racism that is typically unseen and unacknowledged by Whites, as the billboards point out, because we’re just too close.
+Society’s systems and markets for housing, finance, employment, law enforcement, economic development, etc are riddled with little mechanisms built into the often unspoken rules that favor Whites as a group over other groups, on average.
+Virtually every study in these arenas shows these disparities.
+These differences in the systems’ ways of operation are the barriers to more equitable outcomes, and provide the very definition of institutional racism that is typically unseen and unacknowledged by Whites.

-Racism isn’t only about hateful attitudes, it’s about the unfair performance of our society’s systems, aka institutional racism.
-Exposing the privileges enjoyed by Whites – not all Whites, of course, but on average — easily creates emotional, angry resistance by Whites who refuse to look or listen, and even deny their existence.
+Racism isn’t primarily about individuals’ attitudes, it’s about the rigged performance of our society’s systems, aka systemic or institutional racism.
+Unfortunately, exposing these privileges enjoyed by Whites easily creates emotional, angry resistance by thin-skinned Whites who refuse to look or listen, and even deny their existence.

-Of course, lingering in the land of anger and resentment is counter-productive, no matter the skin color.
+Of course lingering in the land of anger and resentment is counter-productive, no matter the skin color.
 Anti-racism workshops or white privilege workshops can begin to open minds and hearts, but only if minds and hearts are willing to open.
 Even waving around the invitation to learn more about one’s self and one’s history can create backlash.